A survey of the homology cobordism group

-When the number of singular fibers increases, there is a bold conjecture, which was first proposed by Fintushel and Stern \cite{FS87} and later highlighted by Koll\'{a}r \cite{K08}.
+When the number of fibers increases, there is a bold conjecture, which was first indicated by Fintushel-Stern, explicitly stated by Lawson \cite{L88}, and later highlighted by Koll\'ar \cite[Conjecture~20]{K08}.
+This problem is closely related to the Montgomery-Yang problem motivated by the previous results in both algebraic geometry and gauge theory.
+The problem expects that every pseudo-free circle action on the $5$-dimensional sphere has at most $3$ non-free orbits \cite[Conjecture~6]{K08}.
 Note that some computational verifications of this conjecture was provided in the paper of Lawson \cite{L88}.

-\begin{introprob}[Three Fibers Conjecture] For $n>3$, is there any Seifert fibered sphere $\Sigma(a_1, \ldots, a_n)$ bounding a homology $4$-ball? \end{introprob}
+\begin{introprob}[Three Fibers Conjecture] Is there any Seifert fibered sphere $\Sigma(a_1, \ldots, a_n)$ with $n>3$ which bounds a homology $4$-ball? \end{introprob}

 Problem~\ref{TFC} cannot be generalized for plumbed homology $3$-spheres that are not Seifert fibered.\footnote{ Note that $\partial X(1) = \Sigma(2,5,7)$ and $\partial X'(1) = \Sigma(3,4,5)$, compare with \cite{AK79}, \cite{CH81}, and \cite{S20b}.
-Therefore, they are not Seifert fibered unless $n=1$.} The first examples were given by Maruyama \cite{M82}, independently obtained by Akbulut and Karakurt \cite{AK14}.
+Therefore, they are not Seifert fibered unless $n=1$.} The first examples were given by Maruyama \cite{M82}, independently obtained by Akbulut and Karakurt \cite[Theorem~1.4]{AK14}.
 In \cite{S20b}, we presented two more family of plumbed homology $3$-spheres bounding contractible $4$-manifolds.

-\begin{introthm}[Theorem~1, \cite{M82}; Theorem~1.4, \cite{AK14}, Theorem~1.4-5, \cite{S20b}] Let $X(n)$, $X'(n)$, and $W(n)$ be Maruyama, the companion of Maruyama, and Ramanujam plumbed $4$-manifold, shown in Figure~\ref{fig:plumbed}.
+\begin{introthm}[Theorem~1, \cite{M82}; Theorem~1.4-5, \cite{S20b}] Let $X(n)$, $X'(n)$, and $W(n)$ be Maruyama, the companion of Maruyama, and Ramanujam plumbed $4$-manifold, shown in Figure~\ref{fig:plumbed}.
 Then for each $n\geq 1$, boundaries $\partial X(n)$ and $\partial X'(n)$ bound Mazur manifolds with one $0$-handle, one $1$-handle and one $2$-handle.
-Further, the boundary of $\partial W(n)$ bounds a generalized Mazur manifold with one $0$-handle, two $1$-handles and two $2$-handles for $n\geq 1$. \end{introthm}
+Further, the boundary of $\partial W(n)$ bounds a Po\'enaru manifold with one $0$-handle, two $1$-handles and two $2$-handles for $n\geq 1$. \end{introthm}

-Note that $W(1)$ is known as \emph{Ramanujam surface}, the famous homology plane constructed by Ramanujam \cite{R71}.
+Note that $W(1)$ is known as \emph{Ramanujam surface}, the famous \emph{homology plane} constructed by Ramanujam \cite{R71}.
 It is the first example of an algebraic complex smooth surface sharing the same of homology of the complex plane $\mathbb{C}^2$ but not analytically isomorphic to $\mathbb{C}^2$.
-We call non-trivial homology $3$-sphere boundaries of homology planes \emph{Kirby-Ramanujam spheres} if they also bound Mazur type manifolds.
-In an upcoming work \cite{AS22}, several infinite families of Kirby-Ramanujam spheres will be provided in the light of Problem~\ref{bounding}.
+We call a non-trivial homology $3$-sphere a \emph{Kirby-Ramanujam spheres} if it bounds both a homology plane and a Mazur/Po\'enaru type contractible $4$-manifold.
+In \cite{AS22}, Aguilar and the author found several infinite families of Kirby-Ramanujam spheres in the light of Problem~\ref{bounding}.